osg-htc/user-school-2023/docs/materials/htcondor/part2-ex2-queue-n.md

 When all three jobs in your single cluster are finished, examine the resulting files.

 -   What is in the output file?
--   What is in the error file (hopefully nothing)?
+-   What is in the error file? (hopefully it is empty!)
 -   What is in the log file?
 Look carefully at the job IDs in each event.
 -   Is this what you expected?
 Is it what you wanted?
+If the output is not what you expected, what do you think happened?

 Using $(Process) to Distinguish Jobs
 ------------------------------------

 As you saw with the experiment above, each job ended up overwriting the same output and error filenames in the submission directory.
 After all, we didn't tell it to behave any differently when it ran three jobs.

 We need a way to separate output (and error) files *per job that is queued*, not just for the whole cluster of jobs.
 Fortunately, HTCondor has a way to separate the files easily.

 When processing a submit file, HTCondor will replace any instance of `$(Process)` with the process number of the job, for each job that is queued.
 For example, you can use the `$(Process)` variable to define a separate output file name for each job:

 ``` file
 output = my-output-file-$(Process).out
 queue 10